 One of the goals of the Naturopathic doctors at Balanced Care is to convey that using herbs is a safe, effective way to alleviate a variety of health conditions or to maintain your health.
 As with any medication, though, you should make sure that you understand the effects of using herbal medicine by getting information from reliable sources.
 Further, take the time to make your health care provider aware of any herbal medicines you’re considering or taking.

-Use of Herbs in History
+Healing with Botanicals — The Use of Herbs in History

 Barbara Griggs writes in her seminal work, the well-received Green Pharmacy: The History and Evolution of Western Herbal Medicine, a plethora of evidence points out that humans have, since prehistoric times, been using herbal medicine to treat and manage an array of ailments.
 One example comes from a 60,000-year-old grave of a Neanderthal man buried in what is now Iraq, where a series of pollen analyses of the plants found in the grave with the corpse indicated that they all possessed medicinal value.

-Blurring the Lines between Food and Medicine
+Blurring the Lines Between Food and Medicine

 Although herbal remedies do not have licenses in the U.S., healthcare practitioners of all persuasions and disciplines recommend healing with botanicals such as concentrated extracts, tinctures, tablets, capsules, teas, and more as practical ways to manage a vast array of medical conditions.